Kristina01111000/Drws_site/README.md

 For next week:
 Listen to podcasts and grade them
-After, make a podcast page with them in the order from best to worst (best at top) Put the marketing blurb and send it on Monday 21 or 28? around 11:30 Have you heard about Dr. W’s Holistic Learning Program?
-The Learning Program is aimed to help individuals at all levels of health knowledge to become the best they can be!
-This program is unique in its use of an ancient wisdom involving Nature’s four elements.
-Except for the first two lessons that quickly bring you up to speed on what Fire, Air, Water and Earth are really all about, each of the lessons of this Learning Program will help you apply this ancient wisdom to improving your life.
+After, make a podcast page with them in the order from best to worst (best at top)

 Put email dates into the podcast pdf column E fill out column H
 Make the force logout not work, let people be signed in indefinitely